- Career preparation

 - WSV Innovation projects

 Every calendar year, up to and including 2024, a budget is released from the Wet Studievoorschotmiddelen (WSV).
 A part of that money is reserved for innovation projects, initiated by teachers and programme directors of BMS.
 Input from and co-creation with students is very much appreciated.
+The innovation projects are facilitated by the BMS Teaching Academy.

 - Skills toolbox